juleimisf/Pokemon-App-Android/README.md

 2. Open the project in Android Studio
 3. Build the project and run it on an emulator or physical device

+### Note

+This project is in constant evolution and more tools, features, and improvements will be added over time.
+Feel free to explore the code and make suggestions or report issues through the issues on GitHub.

+Thank you for your interest in this project and for your support in its ongoing development.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.